 Abstract Expressionism in the Philippines

-Abstract Expressionism in the Philippines was one of many post-WWII tendencies contingent on aspirations to stay current with international trends while evolving a grounded visual language.
-Abstract Expressionism also arose as a function of artists’ increased ability to take advantage of Western state grants and educational opportunities in the Philippines’ former colonizing power, the USA, including Jose Joya (1931- 1995) who studied at Cranbrook Academy of Art and Lee Aguinaldo (1933- 2007) who studied at Culver Military Academy, enabling him to study alone in lieu of a lifelong dream to study at the Art Students League.
-Even as the Philippine art market began to open up to abstraction by the 70s, most public encounters with Modernism generated indifference or outright antagonism, including charges of failing to deliver on conventional ideas of technicality and mimesis.
+Abstract Expressionism in the Philippines was one of many post-Second World War tendencies contingent on aspirations to stay current with international trends while evolving a grounded visual language.
+Abstract Expressionism also arose as a function of artists’ increased ability to take advantage of Western state grants and educational opportunities in the Philippines’ former colonizing power, the United States, including Jose Joya (1931- 1995) who studied at Cranbrook Academy of Art and Lee Aguinaldo (1933- 2007) who studied at Culver Military Academy, enabling him to study alone in lieu of a lifelong dream to study at the Art Students League.
+Even as the Philippine art market began to open up to abstraction by the 1970s, most public encounters with Modernism generated indifference or outright antagonism, including charges of failing to deliver on conventional ideas of technicality and mimesis.
 While abstraction is still regarded as cerebral in some circles in the Philippines, it is also seen as purely decorative in others.
-On the other hand, in examining intersections between modern-contemporary expression and pre-colonial visual language some have argued that abstraction does in fact, demonstrate affinities with abstracted forms present in textile and mat weaving found in both Northern and Southern upland and riverine ethnolinguistic communities, as well as in the architecture, dress patterns, metal- and woodcraft of Muslim and Lumad communities in Mindanao.
+On the other hand, in examining intersections between modern-contemporary expression and pre-colonial visual language some have argued that abstraction does in fact, demonstrate affinities with abstracted forms present in textile and mat weaving found in both Northern and Southern upland and riverine ethnolinguistic communities, as well as in the architecture, dress patterns, metal, and woodcraft of Muslim and Lumad communities in Mindanao.

 As opposed to Aguinaldo’s more isolated practice, Joya’s influence over successive generations of abstract painters came through his teaching at the University of the Philippines, College of Fine Arts.
 This allowed him to expand his network outside Manila, specifically through the Visayas (via UP Cebu for instance).
 Other key artist-art educators are Florencio Concepcion and Constancio Bernardo.
 Concepcion took his postgraduate studies at the Accademia di Belle Arte in Rome and served as Dean of the University of the East College of Fine Arts.
-Another art educator with a broad progeny, also produced of .
 Bernardo studied with Joseph Albers in Yale University and eventually taught art at UP.
-A much earlier artist-art educator who similarly extended the reach and influence of abstraction was Fernando Zobel who returned from Harvard University to the Philippines to produce a comparatively minimalist yet still gestural abstraction from the mid-50s-60s.
+A much earlier artist-art educator who similarly extended the reach and influence of abstraction was Fernando Zobel, who returned from Harvard University to the Philippines to produce a comparatively minimalist yet still gestural abstraction from the mid-fifties and sixties.
 Zobel eventually settled in Spain to establish his painting practice alongside the launching of the Museum of Spanish Abstract Art in Cuenca.
 However, before leaving the Philippines, Zobel first nurtured a progeny of Modernist advocate-critics including Emmanuel Torres and Leonidas Benesa, and bequeathed his seminal collection of early Philippine modernism to the Ateneo Art Gallery.